ZhuohaoNi/Automated-Robotic-Sorting-Arm/README.md

 # Automated Robotic Sorting Arm
-(This project is developed by the team of 4)

 The Automated Robotic Sorting Arm is designed to detect, classify, and sort different objects based on their shape, size, and color using an AI-powered object detection system.
 It's controlled through a user-friendly web interface and provides live video feedback for monitoring and troubleshooting.